Regularized joint mixture models: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Keefe Murphy for interesting discussions and for updating R package \texttt{MoEClust} in order to make it possible to implement the comparisons with mixture-of-experts presented in this paper.
+We would like to thank Keefe Murphy for interesting discussions and for updating R package \texttt{MoEClust} in order to make it possible to implement the comparisons with mixtures-of-experts presented in this paper.
+We acknowledge support via the German Bundesministerium f\"{u}r Bildung und Forschung (BMBF) project ``MechML", the Medical Research Council (programme number MC UU 00002/17) and the National Institute for Health Research (NIHR) Cambridge Biomedical Research Centre.